-•Alternatives F has a near medium feasibility timeline and a total priority score of 6.
-This alternative has a higher priority than the alternatives that treat stormwater at an existing wastewater facility for potable or recycled use because of the lower cost per volume and better match of supply to the demand.
-The lower cost per volume is due to the use of dry weather flows that similar to Alternative E increases the total annual flow used and therefore reduces the unit cost.
-There is also existing capacity generally in sanitary sewers during dry weather periods.
-Addition of dry weather flows provide for solids management that has become a greater issue as water use has decreased due to conversation efforts.
-The constraints to a greater implementation of this alternative include the need for agreements between wastewater authorities and stormwater departments to provide a program level approach to dry weather diversion discharge permits that can provide greater certainty and standardization of the process.
+•Alternatives F, Dry Weather Diversion to WWTP is mid-term on the feasibility timeline and has a total priority score of 4.
+This alternative has a higher priority than the alternatives that treat stormwater at an existing wastewater facility for potable or recycled use because of the lower cost per volume and the better match of supply to the demand.
+The lower cost per volume is due to the use of dry weather flows, which, similarly to Alternative E, increases the total annual flow used and therefore reduces the unit cost.
+There is also generally existing capacity in sanitary sewers during dry weather periods.
+Solids management that has become a greater issue as water use has decreased due to conversation efforts and addition of dry weather flows may be one way to address this new problem.
+The constraints to greater region-wide implementation of this alternative include the need for agreements between wastewater authorities and stormwater departments to provide a program-level approach to dry weather diversion discharge permits, which can provide greater certainty and standardization of the process.
 This includes program-wide agreements on water quality thresholds based on monitoring that would allow for direct discharges if thresholds are not exceeded.
-Diversion of dry weather flows from MS4 may reduce flows in receiving waters that have established habitats from these perennial flows.
+Diversion of dry weather flows from MS4s may reduce flows in receiving waters that have established habitats from these perennial flows.
 Although the current MS4 permit prohibits non-storm flows from MS4, diversion of these flows may be restricted due to the establishment of these habitat downstream of these MS4 outfalls.
 Regulatory clarity is needed to address these conflicting regulatory goals.
-The feasibility of the implementation of this alternative can also be improved with greater support from public utility/wastewater/water authorities for accepting these flows and support from the public and regulatory agencies for this alternative that can provide multiple benefits.
+The feasibility of the implementation of this alternative can also be improved with greater support from public utility/wastewater/water authorities for accepting these flows and support from the public and regulatory agencies for this alternative which provides multiple benefits.